Changes to voluntary overtime from 1 April 2026

 Sector-specific points: focus on the hospitality sector

 The hospitality sector has more extensive rules under which employees are permitted to work up to 450 hours of voluntary overtime per year for employers who use a certified till.
 Of these 450 hours, 360 are paid net, excluding overtime pay, social security contributions and tax deductions, while 90 hours remain subject to social security contributions and tax and are paid at the overtime rate.
-The new rules therefore aim not only to maintain the existing flexibility in the sector but to increase it.
+The new rules thus both preserve the existing flexibility in the sector and extend it further.

-Under the transitional arrangements, agreements on voluntary overtime entered into before 1 April 2026 and whose term extends beyond that date will remain in force until their expiry.
-After this, the working of voluntary overtime must be covered by a new agreement that complies with the conditions of the new system.
+Agreements on voluntary overtime concluded before 1 April 2026 and continuing beyond that date remain valid until their expiry date.
+From 1 April 2026, however, they will be subject to the new rules.
+Agreements concluded between 1 April 2026 and 31 May 2026 for a period of six months remain valid until the end of that period and are subject to the new rules.
+After this, voluntary overtime must be covered by a new agreement that complies with the conditions of the new system.